geekabhinav007/CodeIgnitorV4-guide/docs/index.md

 - After that you can their is big name of folder and also their are two folder of same name for convience rename the inner folder to `ci` or `CI`.

-- Move the renamed folder at /var/www/html/, now change directory where `ci` or `CI` is present and run following command from that directory.
+- Move the renamed folder at /var/www/html/, now switch to the directory where `ci` or `CI` is present and run following command from that directory.

 ```console
 sudo mv ci /var/www/html/